gregbugaj/cmake-mxnet-template/README.md

 cmake -DUSE_CPP_PACKAGE=ON -DUSE_CUDA=OFF -DUSE_OPENMP=ON -DUSE_OPENCV=ON -DUSE_MKL_IF_AVAILABLE=OFF -DCMAKE_BUILD_TYPE=Debug .. -GNinja ..

 # This uses CMake's Build Tool Mode, which is an abstract interface for a couple of commands to the native build tool (e.g. make or Ninja)
-cmake --build . --config Debug
+cmake --build . --config Debug -j 24

 # Build and Install
-cmake --build . --target install  --config Debug
+cmake --build . --target install  --config Debug -j 24 ``
-``

 After the MXNET install you should have have libraries in following locations